What’s New in 2026

 Missouri doesn’t have a reporting time law.
 Employers are required to pay employees only for time actually worked.

-Employees can be paid by cash, check, or direct deposit.
+Employees can be paid by cash, check, direct deposit, or payroll card.

 Employers must provide employees with a statement of wage deductions at least once a month.

-Employers are allowed to deduct wages as long as employees continue to be paid at least the applicable minimum hourly rate.
+Employers may deduct from wages as long as doing so doesn’t bring employees’ wages below the applicable minimum hourly rate.

-These deductions can include cash register shortages, uniforms, and damages caused by the employee.
+These deductions can include cash-register shortages, uniforms, and employee-caused damage.
 Employers must provide employees with a statement showing any deductions for each pay period.

 Missouri limits garnishments by judgment creditors to: